obonaventure/cnp3/book/network/network.rst

 NAT
 ---

 Network Address Translation (NAT) was proposed in [TE1993]_ and :rfc:`3022` as a short term solution to deal with the expected shortage of IPv4 addresses in the late 1980s - early 1990s.
-Combined with CIDR, NAT allowed to significantly slow the allocation rate of IPv4 addresses.
-A NAT is a middleboxes that interconnects two networks that are using IPv4 addresses from different addressing spaces.
+Combined with CIDR, NAT allowed to significantly slow the consumption of IPv4 addresses.
+A NAT is a middlebox that interconnects two networks that are using IPv4 addresses from different addressing spaces.
 Usually, one of these addressing spaces is the public Internet while the other is using the private IPv4 addresses defined in :rfc:`1918`.

 A very common deployment of NAT is in broadband access routers as shown in the figure below.
-The broadband router access router interconnects a home network, either WiFi or Ethernet based and the global Internet via one ISP over ADSL or CATV.
+The broadband access router interconnects a home network, either WiFi or Ethernet based and the global Internet via one ISP over ADSL or CATV.
 A single IPv4 address is allocated to the broadband access router and network address translation allows all the hosts attached to the home network to share a single public IPv4 address.

 .. figure:: fig/network-fig-158-c.png
    :align: center